m27315/git-lfs-wiki/Tutorial.md

 ...
 ```

-*Note: only `http://`/`https://` endpoints are supported by the git-lfs client.
-There is currently no direct `ssh://` or `file://`.
-This means you can NOT have a local file lfs repo like you can for git.
-You CAN run a local lfs-test-server, if you want to run everything locally. `http://` should never be used over the internet, as your password will not be securely encrypted.
+*Note: `http://`/`https://` endpoints are supported by the git-lfs client.
+As of 2.9.0, there is also support for `file:///` URLs (but not local paths); note that the colon character must be escaped as `%3a`.
+There is currently no direct `ssh://` support.
+You CAN run a local lfs-test-server if you want. `http://` should never be used over the internet, as your password will not be securely encrypted.
 Only use `https://`*

 ## Credential caching/storage ##